deberdeev/deberdeev/README.md

 * 🌍 I'm based in In Russia
 * ✉️ You can contact me at [deberdeevtn@gmail.com](mailto:deberdeevtn@gmail.com).
 TG: @v1RUS77
-* ⚡ I'm learning a programming language
+* ⚡ I'm learning a programming language Python and neural network developer

 ### Skills